 Advice should be tailored to the patient’s level of health literacy.
 This is particularly important for patients for

-been contributing factors to these accidental overdoses.6
+health literacy may be contributing factors to some accidental overdoses.6

 What can General Practitioners do?